On the moments of moments of random matrices and Ehrhart polynomials: Introduction

 \paragraph{Organisation of the paper} In Section \ref{SectionPrelim} we collect some previous results which connect the problem at hand to the study of some rational convex polytopes.
 Additionally, we recall some classical results from Ehrhart theory.
 We moreover establish some basic properties of these polytopes and give an alternative combinatorial proof of the polynomiality theorem in the unitary case.
 In Section 3 we prove Theorem \ref{MainThmU} .
 We follow an analogous strategy in Section 4 and prove Theorem \ref{MainThmSp}.

 \paragraph{Acknowledgements} We are grateful to the School of Mathematics of the University of Edinburgh for financial support through vacation scholarships.
 We thank P. Zjaikin for taking part in some initial meetings for this project and are grateful to EPSRC for financial support through a vacation internship.
-TA is grateful to E. Bailey for discussions related to Remark \ref{RemarkIntegral}.
-We thank E. Bailey for useful comments on a first draft of this paper.
-The tikz code for the pyramid in Figure \ref{fig:pyramid} was produced using $\mathsf{SageMath}$.
+We are grateful to E. Bailey for discussions and useful comments on a first draft of this paper.
+Finally, we are grateful to the referee for a careful reading of the paper and useful comments and suggestions which have improved the presentation.
+The tikz code for Figure \ref{fig:pyramid} was produced using $\mathsf{SageMath}$.